 Archery Elk Hunting….
 Misery, Elation, Pure Joy

-I love archery elk hunting.
-It’s a great mix of misery, elation, and pure joy.
+Hunting elk with your bow is a great mix of misery, elation, and pure joy.

 I took a short nap, got up at 3:00 in the afternoon and headed up The Canyon to sit on a wallow for the evening.
+Not my favorite way to elk hunt, but it’s effective.
 I got to the wallow at around 5:00, and set up 30 yards from it at the edge of a small clearing.
 I had only been there for about five minutes when I decided to cow call.
 Immediately, a bull answered a few hundred yards away.
 I didn’t really think much of it, but it was nice to know something was in the area.
 A few minutes later, I cow called again and the bull bugled again at half the distance, he was now only about 150 yards away and the ole’ heart was starting to beat a little more quickly.
 I quickly grabbed my rangefinder and ranged some landmarks: the far side of the meadow was 52 yards; there was a lone burned-out tree at 40 yards; and the wallow was 30 yards exactly.

 I had just put down my rangefinder and picked up my bow when I saw movement in the burned timber about 75 yards away.
 The bull bugled again as he trotted through the trees, crossed the creek, and stopped at the other side of the meadow… 52 yards.
 A million thoughts raced through my mind: I set myself up in a STUPID spot… there is no way that I can draw my bow unseen unless the elk walks behind the burned out tree, and the odds of that aren’t very high; He’s a nice bull… there is something wrong with the right side, but he’s big, I’m shooting; I feel the wind hit the back of my neck… Switch!
 Please switch… Pleeeeeease I silently plead… it switches… WHEW!.